Erin Sharma: Inmate death

 was transferred into a cell with John Javilo "Animal" McCullah, a convicted murderer who had assaulted all of his previous cellmates.
 Prior to the transfer, witnesses overheard Sharma encouraging McCullah to attack Delano, but to do so on a day when she was not at work.

 On March 4, while Sharma was on a three-day vacation, Delano was beaten into a coma.
 He died 13 days later.
 Sharma was charged with two felony counts of violating Delano's civil rights under color of law for conspiring to have him killed and with violating his Constitutional right not to be subjected to cruel and unusual punishment.

 Trial

 At the federal trial in Orlando, the prosecution showed that Sharma and an alleged corrections officer co-conspirator knew that McCullah, who had been placed on special single-cell hold status, was likely to assault Delano.

 In his opening statement, federal prosecutor Douglas Kern told the jury that putting Delano into a cell with McCullah "was like putting a sheep in a cage with a wolf".
 Kern described McCullah as a "hugely violent, racist gang member inmate" who was a member of the Aryan Brotherhood prison gang.
-He described Sharma as the "puppet master," and McCullah as her puppet.
+He described Sharma as the "puppet master", and McCullah as her puppet.

 FBI Agent James Raby testified about three unrecorded interviews conducted with Sharma following the assault.
 Raby said Sharma had acknowledged knowing Delano's reputation as a snitch, knowing that McCullah was notoriously violent, and knowing that the shared cell arrangement would "invariably" lead to an assault.
 He said Sharma had expressed regret about the assault.
 Various witnesses described Sharma as a vengeful officer who played favorites and hated snitches.

 When her own turn to testify came, Sharma denied having made the statements that Raby testified to, and denied telling him that she felt "haunted" by the assault.
 She said her threats were clearly jokes, and that she "treated those inmates almost like they were my kids."
 On July 29, 2009, the jury found Sharma guilty of both charges.

 Sentence

 On October 26, 2009, Senior U.S. District Judge Patricia C. Fawsett sentenced the 33-year-old Sharma to life in federal prison.
-Fawsett said Delano's death was "an expectable result" of the transfer, and that she "took advantage of her superior position" to gain revenge on Delano.
+Rejecting pleas for leniency from Sharma's family, Fawsett said Delano's death was "an expectable result" of the transfer, and that she "took advantage of her superior position" to gain revenge on Delano.
 Therefore, Delano's death amounted to second-degree murder.
 Fawsett also found that Sharma had perjured herself on the witness stand when she disputed Raby's testimony, saying that it ran counter to "the overwhelming evidence" of Sharma's involvement in the crime.
 The perjury finding qualified Sharma for a two-level obstruction of justice upward departure from the federal sentencing guidelines.
 Sharma's attorney said he would file an appeal.
 On August 24, 2010, the Eleventh Circuit of the US Court of Appeals affirmed Sharma's convictions and life sentence.